North Korea missile tests: Biggest launch since 2017

 The United States called on North Korea to "refrain from further destabilising acts", in a statement issued by the US military's Indo-Pacific Command.

+January was already one of the busiest months on record for North Korea's missile programme, with several short range missiles fired into the sea.

-South Korea's president, Moon Jae-in, said that January's flurry of missile tests was reminiscent of the heightened tensions in 2017, when North Korea conducted several nuclear tests and launched its largest missiles, including some that flew over Japan.
+South Korea's president, Moon Jae-in, said the latest flurry of missile tests was reminiscent of the heightened tensions in 2017, when North Korea conducted several nuclear tests and launched its largest missiles, including some that flew over Japan.

-Earlier this month, North Korea claimed to have conducted a third test of a hypersonic missile, which are harder to track than ballistic missiles.
-It was the first time since March 2020 that Kim Jong-un, has been known to attend a missile launch.

-In an address before New Year, Mr Kim called for the military to be strengthened with cutting-edge technology.

-Since then, several different types of weapon have reportedly been tested using a range of launch locations.

 In 2018, Mr Kim announced a moratorium on testing nuclear weapons or its longest range intercontinental ballistic missiles (ICBMs).
-It is unclear if the smaller IRBMs were included in the moratorium, but none have been tested since 2017.

 But the North Korean leader said in 2019 he is no longer bound by the moratorium.